ITIL® – CSF & KPIs

-In the examples above, customer satisfaction for a sample can be measured as a result of a “number rating” that the customer attaches to particular question/s in the survey form, or be calculated by averaging the rating customer attaches to each question, or be measured on a qualitative scale and then converted to numbers.
-Similarly, definition of case resolved may include measuring repeat contacts by the customer over a period of time post the first contact, 24 hours, 72 hours, 7 days etc exclusion of certain categories of customers, or simply measured differently using contacts by an individual customer’s telephone number rather than by cases logged by the service department.
+In the examples above, customer satisfaction for a sample can be measured as a result of a “number rating” that the customer attaches to particular question/s in the survey form, or calculated by averaging the rating customer attaches to each question, or measured on a qualitative scale and then converted to numbers.
+Similarly, definition of case resolved may include measuring repeat contacts by the customer over a period of time post the first contact, 24 hours, 72 hours, 7 days, (and so on); exclusion of certain categories of customers, or simply measured differently using contacts by an individual customer’s telephone number rather than by cases logged by the service department.

 Objective = I wish to drive from place A to place B in 5 hours

 CSF = access to transportation, driving skills, affordability, availability of fuel, driving conditions

 KPI = was the trip made in 5 hours

 Threshold = 5 hours

 Objective = Higher customer retention

 CSF = efficient after sales service, quick turnaround time, less waiting time, transparency in bills etc.

 KPI = customer satisfaction score > 70%, resolution score > 70%, Average Handle time < 10 minutes

 Threshold = > 70%, < 10 minutes